fhermeni/btrplace-executor/README.md

 ## Integration ##

-The maven artifacts are in private repositories so you have first to edit your `pom.xml` to declare them:
+This artifact in in a private repository so you have first to edit your `pom.xml` to declare them:

 ```xml
 <repositories>